 - We will provide notice of a DHE breach of unsecured health information.

-- Any health care professional authorized to enter information into your medical record at DHE.
+- Any health care professional authorized to enter health information into your DHE medical record.

 - All employees, staff, volunteers and other DHE personnel.

 For Treatment.
 We may use your health information to provide, coordinate or manage your healthcare treatment and related services.
-This may include communication with other health-c are providers regarding your treatment and coordinating and managing your healthcare with others.
-For ex ample, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
+This may include communication with other health care providers regarding your treatment and coordinating and managing your healthcare with others.
+For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 The doctor may need to tell the dietitian if you have diabetes so that we can arrange for appropriate meals.
-Different DHE departments may also access your health information in order to coordinate the different things you need, such as prescriptions, lab work and x-rays.
-We ma y also disclose your health information to people, such as ho me health providers, who may be involved in your medical care after you leave our care
+Different DHE departments may also access your health information in order to coordinate services or items that you may need, such as prescriptions, lab work and x-rays.
+We may also disclose your health information to people, such as home health providers, who may be involved in your medical care after you leave our care.

 For Health Care Operations.
-We may use and disclose your health information for healthcare operations.
-These uses and disclosures allow us to improve the quality of care we provide and reduce healthcare costs.
+We may use and disclose your health information to conduct activities that are called healthcare operations that allow us to improve the quality of care we provide and reduce healthcare costs.
 Examples of uses and disclosures for healthcare operations include the following:

 - Reviewing and improving the quality, efficiency and cost of care that we provide to you and other patients.